 Tip #6: Point out things your kids will enjoy.

 Having reasonable expectations includes knowing that your four-year-old will not care whether your team is running a spread offense.
 But, he may love the mascot’s antics during the game.
 So, to increase your child’s (and in turn your) enjoyment of the game, point out things they will enjoy about the experience.

 Show your children the band, cheerleaders, the mascot, and the animations on the jumbo tron.
 This will allow both of you to enjoy the game day experience.

 Tip #7: Be mindful of other fans.

-When you take your kids to football games, especially college and professional games, you want to be mindful of other fans around you.
+When you take your kids to football games, especially college and professional games, please be mindful of other fans around you.
 Not only do you not want your kids to bother others, but you also don’t want to expose your kids to the bad behavior of other fans.

 Most of the time, there will be very little space around you.
 So, you need to keep your kids contained.
 Don’t let your little ones run up and down the row, play in the aisles, or crawl around on other people.

 On the flip side, be aware of intoxicated or obnoxious fans sitting around you.
 You definitely don’t want to expose your children to the bad behavior of other adults.
 If you find yourself in this position, move if you can.
 If not, ask the person to stop or talk to security about the issue.